2014 Buffalo Bulls football team: Miami (OH)

 In their fifth game of the season, the Bulls won, 35–27 over the Miami RedHawks.

 @ Bowling Green

 In their sixth game of the season, the Bulls lost, 36–35 to the Bowling Green Falcons.

 @ Eastern Michigan

 In their seventh game of the season, the Bulls lost, 37–27 to the Eastern Michigan Eagles.

 Central Michigan

 In their eighth game of the season, the Bulls lost, 20–14 to the Central Michigan Chippewas.

 @ Ohio

 In their ninth game of the season, the Bulls lost, 37–14 to the Ohio Bobcats.

 Akron

 In their tenth game of the season, the Bulls won, 55–24 over the Akron Zips.

 Kent State

 The November 19 game between Kent State and Buffalo was initially postponed due to inclement weather and was never rescheduled.
 The cancellation eliminated Buffalo from bowl eligibility.

-@ Massachusetts
+@ UMass

-In their eleventh game of the season, the Bulls won, 41–21 over the Massachusetts Minutemen.
+In their 11th game of the season, the Bulls won, 41–21, over the UMass Minutemen.

+After the season

+NFL draft

+The following Bull was selected in the 2015 NFL draft following the season.